alf45tar/PedalinoMini/README.md

 Single Press|Enable single press (including PRESS, RELEASE and CLICK events).
 If single press is disabled PRESS, RELEASE and CLICK events are disabled.
 Double Press|Enable double press.
 If double press is enabled CLICK event is postponed until double press timeout (by default 400ms).
 If double press is disabled DOUBLE CLICK events are disabled.
 Long Press|Enable long press.
 If long press is disabled LONG PRESS events are disabled.
 Analog Calibration|Enable analog pedal continuous calibration.
-Min and Max values are managed by PedalinoMini.
-After each power on cycle move the expression pedals to its full range and PedalinoMini will calibrate it.
-During the first full movement of the pedal MIDI events could be not precise because PedalinoMini is still learning the full range of the pedal.
+Min and Max values are managed by PedalinoMini™.
+After each power on cycle move the expression pedals to its full range and PedalinoMini™ will calibrate it.
+During the first full movement of the pedal MIDI events could be not precise because PedalinoMini™ is still learning the full range of the pedal.

 Mode|Function|Min|Max